 Egypt’s political background

 In 2011, a mass uprising led to the overthrow of the longstanding authoritarian regime of President Hosni Mubarak.
-The protesters demanded bread, freedom and social justice which led to democratic elections.
-This was nearly the start of democracy in Egypt.
-But the elections were won by Mohammed Morsi, the new president of the Muslim Brotherhood.
-He started to pull power towards himself and his political party and created a rift in Egyptian society: you were considered either a supporter of the Muslim Brotherhood regime or you were against them.
+The protesters demanded bread, freedom and social justice, which led to democratic elections.
+The elections were won by Mohammed Morsi, the new president of the Muslim Brotherhood.
+He started to pull power towards himself and his political party.
+This created a rift in Egyptian society: you were considered either a supporter of the Muslim Brotherhood regime or you were against them.
 In response, there was a new uprising in 2013 which led to the Egyptian Army stepping in and outing Morsi.

 The approach of NIMD in Egypt

 NIMD started working in Egypt in 2012 with a programme on democracy education.
 This is important because having lived for so long under an authoritarian regime, most people have no democratic experience and lack the skills and knowledge to make a difference in their communities.
 Together with DIPD (Danish Institute for Parties and Democracy) and the local implementing partner DEDI (Danish Egyptian Dialogue Institute), NIMD has found two local organizations who each run a democracy school.
-These schools aim to give young people who are active in their local communities, the knowledge and skills for working in a democratic culture.
-By mid 2014, about 180 people had completed this programme.
+These schools aim to give young people who are active in their local communities the knowledge and skills for working in a democratic culture.
+By mid-2015, about 180 people had completed this programme.
 Some of them are members of political parties, some work in civil society organizations, but they all are active in their local communities.
-It is hoped that by giving these young people the skills and knowledge to work in a democratic way, this will spread to their peers and later filter through to changes at a national level.
+We hope that by providing these young people with the skills and knowledge to work in a democratic way, this will spread to their peers and later filter through to changes at a national level.

-The curriculum of the NIMD school was developed by NIMD’s local partners in collaboration with a local university.
-The curriculum is currently being turned into an e-learning course in Arabic which will make the content available to many more people in Egypt and other Arab countries.
+The curriculum of the NIMD School was developed by NIMD’s local partners in collaboration with a local university.
+The curriculum has been turned into an e-learning course in Arabic which makes the content available to many more people in Egypt and other Arab countries.